themaximalist/llm.js/README.md

 }
 ```

-To see a live custom implementation of stream parsing, look into how [Infinity Arcade](https://github.com/themaximal1st/InfinityArcade) uses `StreamChat`.
+To see a live custom implementation of stream parsing, look into how [Infinity Arcade](https://github.com/themaximal1st/InfinityArcade/blob/main/src/services/parseTokenStream.js) uses `StreamChat` to parse options out of a response.